bigscience-workshop/Megatron-DeepSpeed/scripts/bloom-inference-scripts/README.md

 ```
 deepspeed --num_gpus 8 scripts/bloom-inference-scripts/bloom-ds-zero-inference.py --name bigscience/bloom --batch_size 1 --benchmark 2>&1 | tee bloom-ds-zero-inference_bs=1.txt
 ```

+Please remember that with ZeRO the user can generate multiple unique streams at the same time - and thus the overall performance should be throughput in secs/token divided by number of participating gpus - so 8x to 16x faster depending on whether 8 or 16 gpus were used!

 You can also try the offloading solutions with just one small GPU, which will take a long time to run, but if you don't have 8 huge GPUs this is as good as it gets.